 or equivalent.
 The slow speed shafts do not require additional lubrication.

 Grease gears periodically or as needed.
-If machine is to be sued out
+If you need to be use the

-of doors, an oil or grease film will prevent rusting of surfaces.
+machine outside, an oil or grease film may prevent rusting of surfaces.

-OPERATE AUTO-GUIDE POWER FLANGING ATTACHMENT ADJUST UNIT FOR GAUGE
+OPERATE AUTO-GUIDE POWER FLANGING ATTACHMENT AND ADJUST UNIT FOR GAUGE

 MATERIAL THICKNESS TO BE USED